 - Numb areas of the skin are common after the procedure and will go away with time.

-- Your one-month follow-up is scheduled specifically to address any symptoms/concerns which have not gone away since your procedures.
-Please refer to our website at www.heartofdixieveincenter.com to review the FAQ section.
-If you have a question or concern which is not listed here, please do not hesitate to call us at 435-251-2900 and a member of the vein team will be happy to assist you.
+- Your one-month follow-up is scheduled specifically to address any symptoms/concerns that have not gone away since your procedures.
+Please refer to our website at heartofdixieveincenter.com to review the FAQ section.
+If you have a question or concern which is not listed here, please do not hesitate to call us at 435-251-2900, and a member of the vein team will be happy to assist you.

-- Severe pain preventing return to normal activities
+- Severe pain preventing a return to normal activities

 - Shortness of breath or chest pain

-- Unusual sudden increase of swelling in the treated limb
+- An unusual sudden increase of swelling in the treated limb

-- Recurrent bleeding which does not stop with compression
+- Recurrent bleeding that does not stop with compression